jordybronowicki37/befit-bot/README.md

 Follow the instructions as mentioned in the [how-to](./docs/how-to-run-on-docker.md).

 ## Domain
 See the domain model to view all the entities and their relationships.
+There might be inconsistencies between the domain model and the actual situation!
 ![Domain model](./docs/domain.drawio.svg)